 A person can make a mistake when sending money on Cash App, with the effect of the cash increasing your Cash App balance.
 While not all such transactions are fraudulent, you can easily be a target for a money-flipping scam, with cash as bait.

 To be on the safe side, block the sender, review the random cash app deposit, contact Cash App Customer Care, and depending on their advice, you can refund the money.

 2. Can Someone Hack Your Cash App With Your Email and Name?

-With just your email and name, a scammer may not be able to access your Cash App.
+No, a scammer may not be able to access your Cash App wiht yust your email and name.

 To login into a Cash App account, you need to know and have access to the associated email/phone number and PIN, so as to receive and enter the One Time Pin.